 Lorne is probably our favourite regional town on the great ocean road and one of the best places to visit on the great ocean road.

-A foodie’s heaven, you have the option to dine at some of our local favourites like Hah, the perfectly placed cafe that basically sits on the sand.
+A foodie’s heaven, you have the option to dine at some of our local favourites like Hah, the perfectly placed cafe on the beach and our favourite cafe on the great ocean road.

 We spent most mornings enjoying breakfast here during out stay in Lorne and when the weather is great you’ll find a lot of locals flock here to enjoy the warm aussie sun.